icub-tech-iit/documentation/mkdocs/upkt/hand/docs/MAIS_HAND-support.md

 </div>

-Mounting the cover (back of the hand): pass the hook of the dorsum cover between the steel cable (tendon) and the palm of the hand (cover).
+Mounting the cover (dorsum of the hand): pass the hook of the dorsum cover between the steel cable (tendon) and the palm of the hand (cover).
 See video